Evolutionary Retrofitting: Offline Mode Experiments

 \subsubsection{\al: Estimating depth}

-\citet{depthcriteria} point out that there exist several depth estimation criteria, created for different applications: a criterion which is good for local differences (relative depth) might be plain wrong for global profiles.
+\citet{depthcriteria} point out that there exist several depth estimation criteria created for different applications: a criterion that is good for local differences (relative depth) might be plain wrong for global profiles.
 Therefore, a diversity of criteria has been proposed, including, among others, the absolute relative error~(AbsRel), the weighted human disagreement rate~ \cite{Monocular_relative_depth_perception_with_web_stereo_data_supervision}, the scale-invariant root-mean-square error~\cite{frozen}, or the frequency of obtaining a mismatch greater than a given threshold~\cite{midas}.
 These different losses are used in different areas~\cite{deathmap,deathmap2,deathmap3}.

 Following \citep{midas}, we focus here on { the frequency of failing}, by a factor greater than $1.25^i$, with $i=1, 2$, or $3$ (further referred to as Threshold $i$).
-These criteria are not continuous, and are flat almost everywhere so that their gradient is essentially zero.
+These criteria are not continuous and are flat almost everywhere, so that their gradient is essentially zero.
+The baselines corresponding to the different Thresholds are computed using the code available at~\url{github.com/isl-org/MiDaS}.